 Once your funding body has approved your application, you’ll need to attend a needs assessment where you get to say what you need from the funding to succeed in your studies.
-Here at the Surrey Assessment Centre, we have a team of specialist assessors with a wealth of experience and extensive knowledge in matching students with the most beneficial support to enhance their learning.
+Here at Ultima Education, we have a team of specialist assessors with a wealth of experience and extensive knowledge in matching students with the most beneficial support to enhance their learning.

-Our accredited centre offers remote assessments with evening and weekend appointments available that fit round your schedule.
+Our accredited centres offer remote assessments with evening and weekend appointments available that fit around your schedule.
 We’ll keep you updated and in control every step of the way and your assessor is always on hand for help and advice.

 If you’ve not yet applied for DSA, it’s not too late, even if you’re embarking on your final year.
 Getting this support in place early means one less thing to think about as you start university and will help you reach your full academic potential.
 You’ll discover ways to work more effectively and independently, leaving more time to focus on your strengths and to do what you do best.

-To chat about your options and to get advice and assistance with your application, call or email the Surrey Assessment Centre team today.
+To chat about your options and to get advice and assistance with your application, call or email the Ultima Education team today.